Giant House Spiders

 Months seen: All year round

-Habitat: Houses and out buildings (sheds, garages etc.)
+Habitat: Houses (especially attic spaces), sheds, garages and other out buildings

-Food: Small insects which are caught in a web
+Food: Small insects which are caught in a sheet web.
+House spiders can survive for several months without food or water

-Special features: This is one of about a dozen species which inhabit houses and outbuildings - hence the common name house spiders.
+Special features: The Giant House Spider is one of several similar looking species which inhabit houses and outbuildings - hence the common name house spiders.

 They make a thick sheet web, about 15cm across, usually in a neglected corner of a house or shed.
 The web has a tubular retreat at the rear where the spider sits and waits for dinner to drop by.